suyuan32/simple-admin-core/docs/simple-admin/en/docs/file_manager.md

 > Make sure AccessSecret is the same as simple-admin-core' api set
 > The configuration is similar as core
 > Run code the same as core

+### K8s Deployment
+> It is similar with core api.

+You should do these step:
+- deploy the images via fileapi.yaml
+- modify simple-admin-backend-ui/deploy/default.conf, uncomment the file manager rule
+- update ingress configmap
+- update ingress controller